Aphelele-Marwarwa/GrootMan--Music/README.md

 # GroootMan--Music WebSite
 "I developed this project as a way to showcase my proficiency in HTML, CSS, and JS 💻.
 What sparked my motivation was the removal of the album "Homemade Dukesoul 2015" from YouTube Music 🎵.
 I wanted to create a personal version that I could access and enjoy whenever I pleased 🎶.
 After successfully testing it on my local machine, I encountered issues when deploying it online 🤔.
-I'm eager to share this project with you, but I kindly request that you refrain from responding until I give the green light 🚦."
+I'm eager to share this project with you, but it works on my local local mechanic."

-###Title: Homemade Dukesoul (2015) and Chymamusique - Sax On Fleek
+### Title: Homemade Dukesoul (2015) and Chymamusique - Sax On Fleek

-###Description: A web application created to showcase two albums, "Homemade Dukesoul 2015" and Chymamusique - Sax On Fleek, and test HTML, CSS, and JS skills.
+### Description: A web application created to showcase two albums, "Homemade Dukesoul 2015" and Chymamusique - Sax On Fleek, and test HTML, CSS, and JS skills.

-###Features:
+### Features:

 - Album playback functionality for both albums
 - User-friendly interface

-###Goals:
+### Goals:

 - Create a functional web application to showcase both albums
 - Develop and test HTML, CSS, and JS skills
 - Provide an accessible platform to listen to both albums

-###Challenges:
+### Challenges:

-- Deploying the application on the internet and ensuring proper functionality
+- Deploying the application on the internet and ensuring proper functionality (still working on it :( )

-"This JavaScript code is a component of a music player application, responsible for managing various aspects of audio playback and user interaction.
+## This JavaScript code is a component of a music player application, responsible for managing various aspects of audio playback and user interaction.
 The code is divided into several functional modules, each addressing a specific aspect of the player's behavior.

 1. Song Item Creation: The fetchAndCreateSongItems function retrieves a JSON file containing song metadata and generates HTML elements for each song item, incorporating relevant details such as song title, artist, and duration.